What You’ll Learn

 - Viome’s goal to truly personalize diet and improve the health of the microbiome.

-- A Cheif Science Offer’s thoughts on coronavirus, microbial function, and gut health.
+- A Cheif Science Offer’s thoughts on the pandemic, microbial function, and gut health.

 - This is the story and science of going with your gut (microbiome) with Momo Vuyisich.